 If you haven’t followed this process, be aware you could run into a number of problems at the report-writing stage, like not having enough data to support decision-making, an absence of accountability over performance data, or conflicting data from different departments.
-(Take a look at our free Strategy Reporting Guide if your process needs an overhaul.)
 But if you have followed this process, you’re good to go—and all that’s left to do is compile your analysis and distribute it to the relevant parties, where it will be the basis of discussion at the strategy review meeting.

 So, you’re in the right place.
 In this article, we’ll cover the basics of how to write a business strategy report (aka a briefing book) and identify a few best practices associated with the task.